wesleyegberto/vscode-java-tests/README.md

 ### Create Test File

-Generate a test class in the folder `src/test/java` with code to construct the source class, if already there is a test class then it will be open.
+Generate a test class in the folder `src/test/java` with code to construct the source class, if already there is a test class then it will be opened.

 Example: